metagriffin/asset/README.rst

     return asset.load(my_spec).peek()

-    # this returns exactly the same thing as the following, but
+    # this returns exactly the same thing as the following:
-    # throws an exception early if there are no matching assets:
     #
     #   return asset.load(my_spec)
+    #
+    # but throws an exception early if there are no matching assets.